-The principle of using the names of cultivated plants to trace their likely routes of introduction has been used within West Africa nch 1998; Blench et al. 1997) and South Asia (Southworth 1976).
+The principle of using the names of cultivated plants to trace their likely routes of introduction has been used within West Africa (Blench 1998; Blench et al. 1997) and South Asia (Southworth 1976).
 In Southeast Asia a major compilation of rice terminology which attempts to lay out both the geography of rice names and to make historical deductions from them is Revel (1988).
 Given the importance of this document it is more than somewhat surprising that it has not been used in the major texts on Southeast Asian prehistory published subsequently.
-Revel and her collaborators list seven terms for rice-associated vocabulary by language phylum and analyse the results as plotting these terms on an extensive series of maps.
-Only Japonic and South are the basis of much of the observations that follow, although my interpretations sometimes differ sharply from those in the text.
+Revel and her collaborators list seven terms for rice-associated vocabulary by language phylum and analyse the results as well as plotting these terms on an extensive series of maps.
+Only Japonic and ST languages other than Sinitic are omitted.
+These data compilations are the basis of much of the observations that follow, although my interpretations sometimes differ sharply from those in the text.